-Since this is a Visa card, operating independently without the AmEx card twin found with many black rewards cards, you’d be forgiven for assuming that the points earning rate was modest.
+Since this is a Visa card, not an Amex card, you’d be forgiven for assuming that the points earning rate was modest.
 However, whilst it’s not spectacular, it is certainly appealing, at 2.0 points per dollar up to a threshold of $5,000 per monthly statement period.

 Beyond $5,000 it does fall somewhat dramatically to only 1 pt per $1 spent, but there’s no absolute cap, no zero points drawback if you can pull off a major purchase on your credit card.
 Every eligible purchase, no matter how large, will earn points.

 You can give your points balance a quick boost of up to 10 points per dollar spent at ANZ Rewards bonus points partners.
 Stores include David Jones, Marcs, Country Road, Dan Murphy’s online, Apple.com and many more.

 As the card’s name implies, you’ll be collecting points for the in-house rewards scheme, ANZ Rewards.
 There are five ways to redeem them.

 It’s worth taking a look at each of these redemption methods in more detail.

 ANZ Rewards offers a range of products that you might find at a typical department store, plus a variety of experiences and services.
 You could, for example, purchase a Delonghi Nespresso Inissia Coffe Machine in exchange for 50,280 points (the result of a $25,140 spend if the monthly threshold is not exceeded).
 Or you could buy it on eBay for $123, making the value of the points 0.5 cents per dollar spent.